BattModels/asimtools/README.md

 benefit out of the box is that you can make your asimmodule independent of calculator or input structures and submit them easily.

+We also aim to provide a standard set of robust and efficient simulation protocols as we develop.
+You can see all the implemented workflows provided with the package in the examples directory and modify them to your application If you have suggestions for improvements in methodology or code, please bring up an issue on github!

 ## Getting Started

 These instructions will give you a copy of the project up and running.